UW-ISC/hrp-portal/wp-content/plugins/relevanssi-premium/readme.txt

 * John Calahan for extensive 2.0 beta testing.

 == Changelog ==
+= 2.26.0 =
+* New feature: New filter hook `relevanssi_forbidden_post_types` filters the list of post types excluded from Relevanssi indexing.
+* New feature: New filter hook `relevanssi_forbidden_taxonomies` filters the list of taxonomies excluded from Relevanssi indexing.
+* New feature: New filter hook `relevanssi_show_password_protected` controls whether password protected posts are shown in the search results.
+* New feature: The Relevanssi metabox has new CSS classes and added HTML tags to allow better styling and to make it easier to hide sections of the metabox.
+* New feature: Relevanssi settings tabs have more CSS ids to help hide individual settings.
+* New feature: Support for `post_mime_type` query parameter.
+* Changed behaviour: The `pre_relevanssi_related` and `post_relevanssi_related` action hooks get the post ID as a parameter, as it's not always available otherwise.
+* Changed behaviour: Password protected posts are excluded from the search results by default to protect their contents.
+* Minor fix: Click-tracking front end JS code now uses `wp_print_inline_script_tag()`.
+* Minor fix: Related posts template CSS now uses `wp_add_inline_style()`.
+* Minor fix: An array `_rt` tag won't cause a fatal error anymore.
+* Minor fix: The Relevanssi network options blog list is reduced to 50 blogs to avoid crashes.
+* Minor fix: The settings tab query parameter was renamed to avoid collisions with other plugins.
+* Minor fix: The `post_id` parameter in the `[relevanssi_related_posts]` shortcode didn't work.
+* Minor fix: In rare cases, the search results would not be in relevance order if the throttle wasn't used.

 = 2.25.2 =
 * Security fix: Prevent CSV injection attack in log export.
 * Security fix: Restrict access to doc count updates.